G7DAO/seer/README.md

       --value string                      Value to send with the transaction
 ```

-# Crawler
+## 2. Crawling and indexing blockchain data

-That part of seer responsible for crawling raw blocks,tx_calls and events from the blockchain.
+This part of `seer` is responsible for crawling raw blocks,tx_calls and events from the blockchain.

 List of supported blockchains: